-J.E.
-Video Monitoring, Telephone and Radio Communications; Other Video and Audio Recordings
+E. Video Monitoring, Telephone and Radio Communications; Other Video and Audio Recordings

-- 1. The JPA shall retain recordings of routine video monitoring (e.g., building security taping systems) for at least one (1) year.
-After the one year retention period, the JPA may destroy the video recording upon approval by the JPA.
-(Gov. Code § 34090.6.) - Upon authorization of the JPA, recordings of telephone and radio communications maintained by the JPA may be destroyed after 100 days.
-(Gov. Code §34090.6.) - 3-1.
-If the JPA keeps another record, such as written minutes, of an event that is recorded on video tape (e.g., JPA meetings), the JPA must keep the video tape recording of the event for at least 90 days after the occurrence of the event.
+- 1. If the JPA keeps another record, such as written minutes, of an event that is recorded on video tape (e.g., JPA meetings), the JPA must keep the video tape recording of the event for at least 90 days after the occurrence of the event.
 After 90 days, the video tape may destroyed or erased, upon approval by the JPA.
-(Gov. Code § 34090.7.) - 4.2.
+(Gov. Code § 34090.7.) - 2.
 When an audio tape recording of a meeting (e.g., JPA) is made solely to facilitate the preparation of minutes for that meeting, the tape recording may be destroyed or erased after it is no longer required and after the minutes for that meeting have been approved.
 (Gov. Code § 34090; 64 Ops.Atty.Gen.
-317.) - 5-3.
+317.) - 3.
 Other audio or video tape recordings which are not related to the conduct of the public's business (e.g., educational or promotional videos) are not considered to be official JPA records and may be destroyed after they are no longer required, upon approval by the JPA.
 (Gov. Code §§ 6252, subd. (e); 34090.)